-MEGABYTE - This is a guide to adjusting and really getting the most from the sail.
+MEGABYTE Mark I Rig: This is a guide to adjusting and really getting the most from the boat and sail

 First, you need to sail the boat flat as flat is fast.
 Also, do not try to over-trim the boat to windward, as the boat will slow down quickly if you over-trim or pinch.
 If there is a chop you must fall off a few degrees and go for speed.
 Typically, you want to trim the boom so that it aligns (or points to) with the aft, leeward corner of the boat.

-Second, keep your weight forward – I sit adjacent the traveler and slightly forward of the traveler in light air, medium air, or when sailing downwind.
+Second, keep your weight forward – sit adjacent to and slightly forward of the traveler in light air, medium air, or when sailing downwind.
 If you look at your wake you can see if the stern is dragging – experiment by moving aft and forward.
 You want to keep the stern out as much as possible unless you are planning, then dig it in for stability.

+In a puff/gust, adjusting the mainsheet can/should be your primary control to depower the sail.

-The Cunningham is the first control you will use and you should use it frequently assuming the outhaul is set correctly.
-Play the Cunningham in the puffs and gusts as the MB really responds to these adjustments.
-The Cunningham is a powerful adjustment to the sail shape and can make a considerable difference in boat speed.
-The Cunningham is my first go-to adjustment after the mainsheet.
-Care must be taken because too much tension will pull the mainsail flow forward so leave a few wrinkles along the luff.
+The Cunningham is the first control line you will use and you should use it frequently assuming the outhaul is set correctly.
+Play the Cunningham in the puffs and gusts as the Megabyte really responds to these adjustments.
+The Cunningham is a prevailing adjustment to the sail shape and can make a considerable difference in boat speed.
+The Cunningham is the first go-to adjustment after the mainsheet.
+Care must be taken because too much tension in the luff of the sail, due to Cunningham tension, will pull the mainsail pocket forward (depowering the sail) so experiment with leaving a few wrinkles along the luff. – depending on the wind pressure, your weight, and the need to work at keeping the boat flat.

+The outhaul controls the foot of the sail.
+Generally, you want about 6” to 7” (see below for specific settings) between the foot of the sail and boom at the widest point.
 Once the Outhaul is set you can leave it unless the wind velocity changes.